LupienLab/3d-reorganization-prostate-cancer/Results/2019-05-03_cohesin-complex-protein-expression/README.md

 This folder contains data showing the protein expression levels of various proteins relating to the cohesin complex, to see if there are patient-specific differences in the formation of this complex.

-According to [Peter _et al._, Genes & Dev, 2008](http://genesdev.cshlp.org/content/22/22/3089.full), the following are cohesin complex subunits:
+The following are cohesin complex subunits \Cref{Peter2008}:

 * SMC1A
 * SMC1B